Tropical Storm Elsa weakens and slows, but a tropical storm watch is in effect for South Florida - KESQ

 The Cayman Islands also could receive 3 to 5 inches of rain Sunday through Monday, according to the hurricane center.

-There was no loss of life or major injuries reported in Barbados after Hurricane Elsa passed through Friday, according to Prime Minister Mia Amor Mottley, speaking at a press conference Saturday.
+There was no loss of life or major injuries reported in Barbados after Hurricane Elsa passed through Friday, according to Prime Minister Mia Amor Mottley, speaking at a news conference Saturday.

 “It could have been far worse, but it was bad enough, and certainly one of the more challenging events we’ve had to deal with in recent times with respect to climate,” the prime minster said.